gurudvlp/blastermapper/README.md

 You will need a copy of the Blaster Master ROM, which is not included.

 This is an early alpha release.
-It's mostly funcitonal, but some majorly needed functions are missing!
+You can view all of the maps in the game, edit, and save them.
+There is some sort of bug still though resulting in corrupted maps that seems to get progressively worse the more edits you make.

+## Compilation

+You will need to install a few packages to get this to compile.
+Here are a few for Debian:

+libx11-dev<br />
+mesa-common-dev<br />
+libglu1-mesa-dev

 ## How To